Immunotherapy Drugs for Myasthenia Gravis

 Most people with MG need to take a combination of an acetylcholinesterase inhibitor, a steroid, an immunotherapy drug, and/or a biologic.
 This is partly because these drugs attack muscle weakness in different ways and work at different speeds.
 And like everything else about myasthenia gravis, every person responds to a different combination of medicines.1

 For example, an acetylcholinesterase inhibitor begins to improve muscle weakness in 10 to 15 minutes, while plasma exchange takes days.
-A steroid begins to take effect in 2 to 3 weeks, and an immunosuppressant takes 6 months to a year.
+A steroid begins to take effect in 2 to 3 weeks, and an immunosuppressant may take 6 months to a year.
 Thymectomy surgery improves symptoms after years.1

 While taking immunosuppressants, it is important to avoid crowds and people with contagious diseases and wash your hands often.1